Sticky Fingers Brownies: History

 Sticky Fingers Brownies delivered bulk orders to countercultural businesses, such as Castro Camera, Cafe Flore, the Castro Theatre, Falcon Studios, Double Rainbow Ice Cream, and the Village Deli.
 As described by Alia Volz: "My mom came up with this really innovative business plan where she sold exclusively to people on the job.
 So she would go around to boutiques and restaurants and real estate offices and even medical offices and only sell to the people who were working."
 Cleve Jones was a customer, out of his unofficial office at Village Deli.
-It was also rumored that columnist Herb Caen bought the brownies through a friend, as well as Police Chief Richard Hongisto.
+It was also rumored that columnist Herb Caen bought the brownies through a friend, as well as Sheriff Richard Hongisto.
 In 1979, Volz temporarily closed the business, because her I Ching hexagrams said there would be a drug bust.
 In his weekly column, Herb Caen wrote, "Fridays will never be the same.”

 Meridy and Doug Volz were deeply interested in divination, tarot, astrology, and psychism.
 They believed that, if they followed the I Ching, they could be protected from police raids.
 However, during this period, there were drug busts in primarily African-American and Latino parts of the Bay Area, such as Bayview-Hunter's Point and West Oakland.
 Meanwhile, Volz and her primarily white clientele experienced minimal police issues.
 As Alia Volz, daughter of the founder later commented, "There's certainly racial privilege involved in the fact that my mom never got busted."